RADICALOVICH/Finance-manager/README.md

 - Java 17 or higher
 - Maven 3.6+

+## Dependencies

+All dependencies are managed by Maven and will be automatically downloaded during the build process:
+- Jackson (JSON serialization) - version 2.15.2
+- JUnit 5 (testing) - version 5.10.0
+- Checkstyle (code style validation) - version 10.12.5

+No manual installation required - Maven handles everything automatically.

 ## Installation and Running

 1. Clone the repository or download the project